Rafael Landestoy

-Rafael Silvaido Landestoy Santana (born May 28, 1953) is a retired Major League Baseball player.
+Rafael Silvaido Landestoy Santana (born May 28, 1953) is a Dominican former Major League Baseball player.
 Landestoy played eight major league seasons with the Houston Astros, Cincinnati Reds, and Los Angeles Dodgers.
 He amassed 291 hits, a .237 batting average, and four home runs, primarily as a middle infielder.

 On October 10, 1984 he was released by the Los Angeles Dodgers.

-Landestoy is now the manager for Tigres del Licey in the Dominican Republic.
+Landestoy was later the manager for Tigres del Licey in the Dominican Republic.

-He also currently serves as the International Field Coordinator for the New York Mets, a position he has held since 2008.
+He is the International Field Coordinator for the New York Mets since 2008.